CBIIT/p2p-datasci/beginner-resources.md

 ## Resources for Getting Started Building Your Data Science Skillset

-This list of resources is designed to learn data science fundamentals -- programming languages, common tooling, and general concepts.
+This list of resources is designed to help you learn data science fundamentals -- programming languages, common tooling, and general concepts.
 Here you give you material to study from as well as groups to study with.

 **The list will be updated with any [resources you send us](mailto:NCICBIITDataScienceTraining@mail.nih.gov)** (email link).
 Current resources include: